 1 | Russell Square

 Located near the British Library but far enough from the tourist path to be a local gem, Russell Square is a great little park to take a picnic or sit at the café for a coffee.
-It’s a great spot for people-watching too!
+When all the other parks are filled on a warm sunny day, it helps to know a secret little spot where you can enjoy a plot of grass without the crowds.
+This is a great spot for people-watching too!

 2 | Borough Market

 This is among the great things there are to do on the South Bank in London.
 I lived on the South Bank when I studied in London and this was my favorite weekly outing, to go shop for produce, artisan foods, and even a hot lunch, at the Borough Market.
 It’s London’s oldest market, it has been serving the community for over 1,000 years and it still keeps its modern edge.
 You can shop for a hot lunch, you can shop for groceries for home, you can have a taste of a local specialty, or you can attend a cooking class here.

 The Lyceum Theatre is one of London’s oldest and largest theaters, and it has been home to many great shows since its inception in 1765.
 Right now it’s showing the critically acclaimed Lion King, which has been running since 1999.
 Step inside the stately facade of Lyceum Theatre and step back in time, and into another world, if only for a night.

 4 | Hyde Park

 This park is huge, in fact it’s the largest of the royal parks in London, and that makes it a great place to go for a bike ride!
 Really it’s the only way to see it all.
 The entrances are all marked by a gorgeous stone archway, and once you get into the park there’s plenty of space to enjoy.
 And there’s over 4000 trees, prime adventure space for the horticulturalist in you!